matplotlib/CZI_2024-06_mpl/proposal.md

 > third-person voice (maximum of 500 words).

-Quantitatively evaluating maintenance work can be tricky---some Issues or PRs take minutes to review while others can take days to weeks of effort---but we believe that there is value in looking at the throughput of issues and PRs supported by the grant.
+Quantitatively evaluating maintenance work can be tricky---some Issues or PRs take minutes to review while others can take days to weeks of effort---but there is value in looking at the throughput of issues and PRs supported by the grant.
 The total number of open issues and PRs is dependent on both how many come in and the amount of work done by volunteers.
-We will aim to hit the following metrics:
+Matplotlib metric targets
+include:

-- Initial response to all issues / new PRs within a week
+- Initial response to new issues and PRs within a week
-- Resolve majority of new issues / PRs within 1 month
+- Resolve majority of new issues and PRs within 1 month
-- Resolve 75 issues / quarter
+- Resolve 75 issues per quarter
-- Merge or close 75 PRs / quarter
+- Merge or close 75 PRs per quarter

-We have proposed three large scale projects above:
+The three large scale projects above:

  - overhauling the axis ticking and labeling system
  - modernizing font and language support
  - simplifying integration with GUI toolkits

-that will be merged to the main branch by the end of the grant period.
-In addition we will aim to complete 5 mid-sized projects of smaller scope.
-The exact projects will be determined in collaboration with the community and downstream bio libraries.
+will be merged to the main branch by the end of the grant period.

+Five mid-sized projects of smaller scope will be identified and completed.

-We will target a feature releases (3.N.0) every 6 months with 2-3 patch releases (3.N.X) between feature releases.
+Matplotilb targets two feature releases (3.N.0) per year with 2-3 patch releases (3.N.X) between feature releases.

-As mentioned above, Matplotlib is involved in on-going and proposed work on improving diversity in our community.
-We will run at least two conference sprints per year to introduce a broad population to contributing to Matplotlib.
+Matplotlib will run sprints at two conferences per year to introduce a diverse population to contributing to Matplotlib.

 # Existing Support